Cross-companion/wembox/README.md

 #### With Every Memory

+#### Meet Your People, Rollout new projects.

-Processes needed to to bring wembie to life
+Processes needed to bring wembee to life

 ### Base Processes to get started (Each process is carefully explained after)